-Every language in the world is longer than English, some by as much as 25, even 50%.
-When shooting on camera talent we recommend padding the beginning and ending.
+Every language in the world takes longer to say the same thing than English – some by as much as 25, even 50%.
+When recording on camera talent we recommend padding the beginning and ending.
 Then in post, all the on camera talent parts can easily be extended to accommodate the translation.

 Globalization requires companies to communicate in many languages and dialects.
 Messages that are clearly understood and accepted in one language must be appropriately revised and refined by professional translators so that the content is embraced by another audience.

 Our foreign language dubbing allow any video to be translated from one language to any number of other languages.
 This ensures that your message is always understood no matter what the language of your target audience.